Makisness/Poker-Learning-Rust/README.md

-this is combined into a Card struct that handles this data although this struct is primarily used for printing to the screen as the Vec<u8> is more efficient for actual game logic computations.
+this is combined into a Card struct that handles this data although this struct is primarily used for printing to the screen as the Vec of u8s is more efficient for actual game logic computations.

 **Shuffle Algorithm:**